farirpgs/fari-app/docs/blog.md

 # Welcome

-Ideas and thoughts by the Fate Community.
+<page-meta description="Ideas and thoughts by the Fate Community."></page-meta>

-Want to contribute ?
+> Have an idea and want to contribute to this blog ?
 Come chat with us on [Discord](https://discord.com/invite/vMAJFjUraA).

 # Fari v3.7.0

-<page-meta author="RPDeshaies" date="2021-02-23" image="https://gyazo.com/6bc3b2e73f433765065838327f2c3e86.png"></page-meta>
+<page-meta author="RPDeshaies" date="2021-02-23" image="https://gyazo.com/6bc3b2e73f433765065838327f2c3e86.png" description="Fari Wiki, Success With Style Column, Dice Menu, and more..."></page-meta>

-New Fari & Fate Community Driven Wikis, new dice menu, and more...

 ## New Features 🌟